Select Page

 COMMUNITY

-Join us for the 2nd Season of our Reeder’s Alley Summer Series!
-Nestled in the grounds of historic Reeder’s Alley, this fun, grassroots-inspired Summer series hosted by community philosophy non-profit Merlin CCC features live local music, tasty eats, a beer & wine garden, historic Pioneer Cabin tours, living history, games & more.
+Nestled in the grounds of historic Reeder’s Alley, this fun, grassroots-inspired Summer series hosted by community philosophy non-profit Merlin CCC (in collaboration with numerous community partners) features live local music, tasty eats, a beer & wine garden, historic Pioneer Cabin tours, living history, games & more.

 Dog-friendly and laid-back, this community-oriented event invites you to take in the charm of the alley & history of Helena in only the way that Reeder’s Alley can offer!
 Bring a picnic blanket or your favorite low-riding lawn chair & grab a spot in Caretaker’s Lawn.
 Roam the alley, share stories, play games, eat food, sip brews or wine, and take in the tunes.
 What better way to celebrate Tuesday nights in Helena this coming Summer?!